 - Evaluation of geriatric syndromes like polypharmacy (over-medication), gait or memory impairment

-- History and physical for employment, preventive care, assisted living or nursing home placement.
+- History and physical for assisted living or nursing home placement.

 The fees for direct primary care are paid directly by you, the patient.
 If you have a private insurance policy you are given a "superbill" receipt to submit to your insurance policy.
 They may reimburse all or part of the cost of out-of-network care, depending on your plan.
 You may wish to call your insurance before your visit to check on reimbursement of office visit fees, or labs & tests ordered by a direct care MD.
 If your insurance only covers labs or testing ordered by their preferred providers, we do have access to low cash pay rates for labs, medications and some medical testing often cheaper than the insurance based rate.

 Medicare does not reimburse the cost of direct primary care and claims may not be submitted.
 Many patients enrolled in practice membership are medicare patients.
 They find that enhanced access to the physician helps reduce unnecessary use of urgent and emergent care so they ultimately spend less on healthcare overall.
-Although the physician fee is separate from Medicare, all orders for lab, imaging, therapy and specialist care are covered per usual Medicare criteria.
+Although the physician fee is separate from Medicare, all orders for lab, imaging, therapy and specialist care are covered per usual Medicare criteria except, rarely, for some restrictive Medicare PPOs.
 The only extra fee Medicare patients incur is the initial visit and monthly membership fee.